sparanoid/quotmarks-replacer/readme.txt

 == Upgrade Notice ==

+= 2.6.7 =
+* Compatibility check for 3.5, nothing new, just bump version to tell everyone this plugin still works.

 = 2.6.6 =
 * Compatibility check for 3.5 alpha, Moving plugin development repo from WordPress.org to GitHub.
 You can find the new repo at https://github.com/sparanoid/quotmarks-replacer